exercism/test-runner-orchestrator-rewrite/README.md

 ## Copyright

-All content in this repository is Copyright to Exercism and licenced under MIT.
+All content in this repository is copyright to Exercism and licenced under MIT.